teiid/teiid.io/content/teiid_four_ways/teiid_wildfly/downloads/index.md

 ### **Teiid Designer**

+Teiid Designer is optional Eclipse based tooling for creation of VDBs in a modeling environment.
+Note that Teiid Designer currently fully supports managing VDBs targeted for Teiid 9.0 and earlier, these VDBs should work in any later version of Teiid.

 #### Latest Release  11.1.3 Final - May 18th, 2018

 *   [**Update Site**](http://download.jboss.org/jbosstools/oxygen/stable/updates/integration-stack/teiiddesigner/11.1.3.Final/) -  (See installation instructions at the bottom of this page)